Deopham: Hackford

-Geography

-According to the 2021 census, Deopham has a total population of 542 people which demonstrates an increase from the 541 people listed in the 2011 census.

-St. Andrew's Church
+Religious sites

-Deopham's parish church is dedicated to Saint Andrew and dates at its earliest from the late-Fourteenth Century.
-St. Andrew's is located on Church Road and has been Grade I listed since 1959.

-St. Andrew's has suffered from vandalism and theft over the last few decades but still boasts pews from the Seventeenth Century.
+Deopham's parish church is dedicated to Saint Andrew and dates at its earliest from the late-14th century.
+The building has been Grade I listed since 1959.
+St. Andrew's has suffered from vandalism and theft over the last few decades but retains pews from the 17th century.

+St Mary's church at Hackford was begun in the 12th century but is described as "heavily restored" by Historic England; it has been Grade II* listed since 1959.
+The church, along with its income, was appropriated to Marham Abbey in 1276.
+The benefice was united with Deopham in 1921.